cjand225/PokeVerse/README.md

 ## Features
 - **Extensive Pokémon Data**: PokéVerse includes a vast collection of Pokémon species, each with detailed information such as name, type, abilities, base stats, evolution chain, and more.
-- **Multilingual Support**: The database supports multiple languages, allowing users to access Pokémon information in their preferred language, including English, Japanese, French, German, Spanish, Italian, Korean, and Chinese.
+- **Multilingual Support**: The database supports multiple languages, allowing users to access Pokémon information in their preferred language.

+Supported Languages:
+    - English
+    - Japanese
+    - French
+    - German
+    - Spanish

 ## Installation
 To set up PokéVerse locally, follow these steps: